adammharris/diaryx-specification/README.md

 ---
 ```

 1. `title`: String representing the document.
-Answers, "What is this?"
 2. `author`: Single string or list of strings representing author/authors of document.
 3. `created`: Timestamp at creation of file, format of YYYY-MM-DD HH:mm:ssZZ in MomentJS format (where ZZ is ±HHmm indicating timezone distance away from UTC).
 4. `updated`: Timestamp at time of last modification to file.
 Same format as `created`